dhduc/docker-lamp/README.md

 Our web containers will connect and share only one database container **mysql**.
 This script will automatically setup a mysql container or re-use one if it has been already available.

 The database container **mysql** has root password is "password".
 And it stores the persistent data on the host at "home/youraccount/data/mysql" by default.
+You also can customize its startup configuration by editing the file **web/conf/my.cnf**.

 Usage:
 ```
+$ chmod 755 web/conf/my.cnf
+$ chmod -R 755 web/public_html

 $ ./run.sh [PROJECT_NAME] [/PATH/TO/HTML] [/PATH/TO/MYSQL/DATA]
 ```
 All arguments are optional.
 Their default values are:
 - *PROJECT_NAME* = "mylocal"
-- */PATH/TO/HTML* = "/path/to/current/dir/web/public_html"
+- */PATH/TO/HTML* = "/path/to/current/dir/web/public_html" - you should set its permission to 755
 - */PATH/TO/MYSQL/DATA* = "home/youraccount/data/mysql"

 Example:
 ```
 $ ./run.sh mysite.loc /home/youraccount/www/mysite
 $ ./run.sh myblog.loc /home/youraccount/www/myblog

 $ ping mysite.loc
 $ ping myblog.loc
 ```